calistajlee/cse15l-lab-reports/Lab_Report_4/lab-report-4-week8.md

 * **Do you think there is a small (<10 lines) code change that will make your program work for snippet 3 and all related cases that have newlines in brackets and parentheses?
 If yes, describe the code change.
 If not, describe why it would be a more involved change.**

-cannot commit
-want us to actually make the change? the report that we looked at coding style last week?

-page cannot be found

-correct output